mastercomfig/mastercomfig/docs/customization/modules.md

 ### Player Model

-Toggle the live 3D player model in the corner of your screen.
+Toggles the live 3D player model in the corner of your screen.

 Default setting: based on which preset you are currently using.